-Purchasers in this offering will experience immediate and substantial dilution in net tangible book value of \$3.35 per share (based upon the public offering price of \$6.25 per share).
+Purchasers in this offering will experience immediate and substantial dilution in net tangible book value of \$3.85 per share (based upon an assumed public offering price of \$6.70 per share).
 Additional dilution is likely to occur upon the exercise of options or warrants granted by us.
 To the extent we raise additional capital by issuing equity securities, our stockholders may experience additional substantial dilution.